 According to Irish mythology and the druids, Samhain is a time when the veil between our human world and that of the spirit realm becomes thin.
 As one of the four main festivals of the Gaelic year, Samhain played a large part in early Irish society and marked the passage of the seasons into winter.
+Preceded by Imbolc, Beltaine, and Lughnasa, Samhain marks the end of the year and the journey into darkness.

 As a mark of this turning of the year, it is said the people would gather in celebration, feast, hold contests and light bonfires in honour of the ancestors.
 As a time when the veils were thin, people would seek blessings from the otherworld of the Sidhe or de danann and make offerings to secure safety and good fortune.
 It is this custom that created halloween traditions and superstitions such as halloween ghosts.